 |

 They attracted followers because of their clinical success.
 The method known as Meridian Therapy blossomed in the ’50s and ’60s.
 Senior teachers began to come to the U.S. in the ’80s and ’90s.
 The Toyohari Association of Tokyo started a wonderful training program in the early ’90s.
 The delightful Shudo Denmai Sensei published a fine book Introduction to Meridian Therapy, translated by Stephen Brown of Seattle, and has taught in the U.S. [See image above: Shudo Sensei autographed Introduction to Meridian Therapy for me at his 1999 Hawaii seminar.
 The inscription reads “Acupuncture is your heart.”
 Meridian Therapy offers good results using very gentle stimulus.
 This is a particular advantage in treating people who do not tolerate “de Qi,” a strong sensation at the point of needle insertion sought in Traditional Chinese Medicine.
-The Meridian Therapy Association of Tokyo, an umbrella association for the assorted meridian therapy styles in Japan, adopted the name Traditional Japanese Acupuncture to reflect the basis of this style in classic texts.

 |